andregomars/strapidemo/README.md

-# Awesome!
+# Strapi application

-Demo for Strapi built with Gatsby through VSO
+A quick description of your strapi application